A Helpful Guide to Installing ADA Compliant Signage

 In addition to the number of doors, there are requirements specific to the swing of the door.

 Those with an inward swing where the door closes automatically and there is no “hold open” device should have the sign mounted directly on the door.
-The sign should be on the push side.
+In other words, the sign should be on the push side.

 If the swing of the door is outward, the tactile sign should be centered in 18″ x 18″ clear floor space and it should be beyond the arc of the door swing.